iGieri/iGieri/README.md

 Here are some ideas to get you started:

-- 💻 I'm confident with ReactJS, Next.js, Gatsby.js, CSS, SCSS and Python.
+- 💻 I'm confident with ReactJS, Next.js, Gatsby.js.
 - 🌱 I’m currently learning Vue.js, Go.
 - 📫 Check out my [Portfolio](https://federicogerardi.it)